-Faith for a Fair NY Conference and Regional Poor People's Campaign Revival, October 16-18, Binghamton, NY: The findings of the statewide truth commission will be presented as part of this statewide gathering with Rev. Dr. William Barber and the New Poor People's Campaign.
+Faith for a Fair NY Conference and Regional Poor People's Campaign Mass Meeting, October 17-18, Binghamton, NY: The findings of the statewide truth commission will be presented as part of this statewide gathering with Rev. Dr. William Barber and the New Poor People's Campaign.

 Each event will feature testimony from people directly impacted by poverty and related injustices, direct service providers, advocates, faith or other community leaders, and academics or other experts.
 Testimony will address:

 The material conditions of poverty and related injustices in these communities, and their impact on people and the community at large.

 The abundance of resources that exist that could address these crises.

 Our values (both faith-based and democratic) and their relationship to the current reality.

 The leadership, organizing, resistance and resilience that already exist in directly impacted communities.

 If you cannot attend one of the above events but are interested in gathering and submitting testimonies from those in your area, please consider one of the following options:

 Host a small gathering in your area for people to share testimony and submit an audio or video recording of the event.

 Conduct and record one-on-one interviews with people in your area.